from the highest rated and most trusted online training company - since 2008.

-MSHA divides their regulations into two parts: underground mining and surface mining.
-Electrical safety requirements for surface and underground mining are outlined in Title 30 of the Code of Federal Regulations (30 CFR) Parts 56, 57, 75, and 77.
-Because there is often an overlap in mining regulations, you may see regulations from other sections in 30 CFR referenced within this course.
+What are the governing regulations?
+MSHA electrical safety standards are found within two regulations: underground mining and surface mining.
+Surface and underground mining electrical training requirements are outlined in 30 CFR Parts 56, 57, 75, and 77.
+Due to the overlap in mining regulations, you may see content from other sections in 30 CFR referenced within this MSHA electrical certification course.

 To be MSHA compliant your company must have a training plan that is approved by MSHA and administered by a competent person.
 Your company can use this or any of our courses as part of that plan.